Skip to main content

 }

-Now, assuming an automation has been set up using the custom trigger "giftCertificate01", this data can be caught and used in Engage.
+Now, assuming an automation has been set up using the custom trigger "giftCertificate01", this data can be grabbed and then used in Engage.